Limbertwig

 Season

-March and April (Warder).
-January to April (Downing).
-January to March or April; in cold storage February to May or later (Beach, for the red Limbertwig).
-Keeps to May (Elliott).
-Beach notes the large or green Limbertwig does not keep as well as the red.
-Warder observes the fruit keeps very well, but wilts if exposed to the air — "preserved very well in the ground."
+March and April (Warder); January, April (Downing); late winter and spring (Budd-Hansen); keeps to May (Elliott); winter (Lowther); January to March or April, in cold storage February to May or later (Beach, red form); fruit keeps from April until May; January to April (Hedrick).
+Well adapted for storage, ships well, keeps late (Beach, red form).
+The large or green form does not keep as well as the red (Beach).
+Keeps very well, but wilts if exposed to the air — preserved very well in the ground (Warder).

 Uses